-The two template sequences are reasonably good homologs for the sequence that you are modelling, but they are not the only ones that could be used.
+The two template sequences are reasonably good homologs for the sequence that you are modeling, but they are not the only ones that could be used.
 Open the file fdxfamily.fasta.
 You will see some additional members of the feredoxin family.

-1. Add the extra sequences to the sequences as input to ClustalW - and submit them to the server using the same gap penalties as in the last section.

-2. Save the new, wider multiple sequence alignment as fdxCWW.pir.

-3. Examine the file fdxfamily.pir to find the tags and extra information fields needed to complete the entries in your newalignment.

-4. Modify your cwMmodel script again for this new alignment, and include the following lines before the call to the 'model' procedure.
+- 1. Add the extra sequences to the sequences as input to ClustalW and submit them to the server using the same gap penalties as in the last section. - 2.
+Save the new, wider multiple sequence alignment as fdxCWW.pir. - 3.
+Examine the file fdxfamily.pir to find the tags and extra information fields needed to complete the entries in your new alignment. - 4.
+Modify your fdxCWM script again for this new alignment, and include the following lines before the call to the 'model' procedure.

-'''

-a.starting_model = 2
+a.starting\model = 2

-a.ending_model = 2
+a.ending\model = 2

-'''

 These statements set the first and last 'model number' for the generated models.
-By default, modeller makes one model.
-If the variables above are defined, then modeller enters a loop:
+By default, MODELLER makes one model.
+If the variables above are defined, then MODELLER enters a loop:

 '''

 i = a.starting_model

 do {

 generate a new distance geometry structure

 optimize the structure

 write the i'th model (as name.B(99990000 + i))

 i++

-} while (i < a.ending model)
+while (i < a.ending model)

 '''